staqio/StaqWallet/README.md

 ### Example Code to Start the Wallet Flow

-Below is a minimal implementation in your SceneDelegate to initialize the Wallet flow:
+Below is an example implementation within SceneDelegate:

 ```swift
 import StaqWallet